alexandermendes/next-micro/README.md

 - Check for clashing package names
 - Use workspaces option for monorepos
 - microproxy --init to generate a basic config file
+- The plugin system might use something like process.register/microproxy.register to register the routes.

 ## Service Configuration